gnachman/iterm2-website/source/_includes/3.3/documentation-dynamic-profiles.md

 }
 </pre>

+### Editing

+The only way to change a dynamic profile is to modify its parent profile or to modify the property list file.
+If you change its properties through the preferences UI those changes will *not* be reflected in the property list.

 ### Attributes

 Every profile preference that iTerm2 supports may be an attribute of a Dynamic Profile.
 Since there are dozens of attributes, you usually won't specify them all.
 Any attribute not specified will inherit its value from the default profile, or a specified "parent" profile (see below).